 |Background tasks||Same as Scheduled, but if there are only Background tasks left, Eventloop will be closed|

-Execution of an eventloop will be ended when its queues with non-background tasks are empty, Selector has no selected
+Eventloop will be stopped if its queues with non-background tasks are empty, Selector has no selected

 keys and the amount of concurrent operations in other threads equals 0.
-To prevent Eventloop closing in such cases, you
+To prevent Eventloop from closing, apply

-keepAlive flag (when set true, Eventloop will continue running even without tasks).
+keepAlive flag.
+When it’s set true, Eventloop will continue running even without tasks.